alexbarton/ax-zsh/README.md

 See `axzshctl --help` for details.

+You can link custom plugins stored in arbitrary directories using `axzshctl` by specifying the complete path name.
+Or you can place additional plugins into the `~/.axzsh/custom_plugins` folder which is searched by the `axzshctl` tool by default.

 In addition you can set the `AXZSH_PLUGIN_D` variable (and `ZSH_CUSTOM` like "OhMyZsh") to specify additional plugin search directories.